MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

     get->>dapp: Notify change
 ```

-The `get-starknet` library offers several key features that streamline how dapps interact with the StarkNet network through MetaMask."
+The `get-starknet` library offers several key features that improve how dapps interact with the StarkNet network through MetaMask."

 - The `WalletAccount` uses a specified provider to access data from the StarkNet network.
 - For transactions, `get-starknet` prepares the data and sends it to MetaMask for signing via StarkNet Snap.